opendistro-for-elasticsearch/odfe-cli/docs/guide/usage.md

 You can get help with any command when using the ODFE Command Line Interface.
 To do so, simply type `--help` or `help` at the end of a command name.

-For example, the following command displays help for the general ODFE CLI options and the available top-level commands.
+For example, the following command displays help for the general odfe-cli options and the available top-level commands.

 ```
 $ odfe-cli help